graniticio/granitic/doc/tutorial/002-configuration.md

 ## Overriding configuration

-Running multiple instance of a web service on a single host means each instance must have a different HTTP port assigned to it.
+To maximise use of resources, you may want to run multiple instances of a web service on a single host.
+This means each instance must have a different HTTP port assigned to it.

+This is an example of how you can override previously defined configuration items with new values.

 Create two new files:

-<code>resource/config/recordstore-1.json</code>
+<code>resource/instance/instance-1.json</code>

 ```javascript
 {